gcharalampous/lumerical-py-scripts/README.md

 ## Why this Repository?

-In this repositoty you will find useful scripts to optimize your workflow and automate your daily design tasks.
-All you need to do is to modify the files under `user_inputs` in each subdirectory and run the scripts.
-The repo is splitted into three main simulation branches with multiple subcategories each:
+In this repository, you will find useful scripts to optimize your workflow and automate your daily design tasks.
+All you need to do is modify the .py files under `user_inputs` in each subdirectory and run the scripts.
+The results will be shown on the interactive terminal and stored under a `Result` directory that will be created after you run the scripts.
+The repository is divided into three main simulation branches with multiple subcategories each:

 ### 1. [3D FDTD](/FDTD)